How to Select the Best Cyber Risk Management Services in 2025

 Reporting on Cyber Risk to the Board

 Boards and stakeholders want to understand cybersecurity.
-At this point, they need to, and regulatory bodies are beginning to mandate communication between security leaders and executive leaders.
+At this point, they need to, and regulatory bodies are mandating regular communication between security leaders and executive leaders.
 The challenge for CISOs and security leaders is to convey technical knowledge in terms that business leaders can better understand.
 This necessitates two things: cyber risk quantification and visually engaging dashboards.
 CRQ, based on the FAIR model, translates cyber risk into financial terms.
 An executive dashboard dedicated to the top relevant information to leaders helps security leaders convey the impact of cyber on business operations and centralizes all important metrics for easier management.

 Schedule a conversation with the CyberSaint team to learn more about our cyber risk management program and how we have tailored our unique automated approach.